Grand Duke Dmitri Pavlovich of Russia: Early life

 At birth, Dmitri had an older sister, Grand Duchess Maria Pavlovna, with whom he had a close relationship throughout his life.
-Grand Duke Paul was so distraught by the unexpected death of his young wife that he initially neglected his two small children: Dmitri and his older sister Grand Duchess Maria Pavlovna.
+Grand Duke Paul was so distraught by the unexpected death of his young wife that he initially neglected Dmitri and Maria.
 The children were therefore largely cared for by Paul's elder brother, Grand Duke Sergei Alexandrovich, and his wife Grand Duchess Elizabeth Feodorovna, who had no children of their own.
 They spent Christmases and later some summer holidays with Grand Duke Sergei and Grand Duchess Elisabeth who set aside a playroom and bedrooms for the youngsters at their country home, Ilinskoe.

 In his widowhood, Grand Duke Paul settled with his children in his palace in St Petersburg.
 The children occupied a nursery suite on the second floor, looked after by nurses and attendants.
 A commander of the imperial Horse Guards, Grand Duke Paul loved his children, but as was customary at the time, he refrained from showing them spontaneous affection.
 Dmitri and his sister were initially educated at home by governesses and private tutors, while they adored their father who visited them twice daily.
 Like all male members of the Romanov family, Grand Duke Dmitri was destined to follow a military career which traditionally began for a Grand Duke at the age of seven.
 This was delayed, in Dmitri's case, until he was nine years old.
 In the spring of 1901, his education was entrusted to General George Mikhailovich Laiming.
 Laiming was a warm, affectionate man who became devoted to his charge.
 He moved into the palace with his wife and their four-year-old son Boris.
 In their apartments, Dmitri and his sister enjoyed a warm family environment.